interaction-lab/BlossomNav/README.md

 <br />Ubuntu 22.04 / NVIDIA 535 / RTX 3060
 <br />Ubuntu 20.04 / NVIDIA 535 / RTX 2060

-## Data Collection Tool
+## BlossomNav: Data Collection Tools
-### Setting Up the Hardware
 ### Using the Raspberry Pi Zero 2:
-If you have set up the Raspberry Pi Zero 2 and Rev 1.3 Camera, you can use one of our three methods to download images from the pi camera.
+If you have set up the Raspberry Pi Zero 2 and Rev 1.3 Camera and other necessary hardware, you can use one of our three methods to download images from the pi camera.
+If not, please checkout the hardware section.
 Two of the methods use Python and one of them uses Javascript (JS).
 For the Python methods, one has a GUI and the other does not. **We recommend turning GUI off to decrease latency if you want to teleoperate the robot with our joystick**.
 #### (1) Python Based - No GUI
 First, go into the ```app.py``` file and set ```GUI = 0```.
 After, run:
 ```